-The north-eastern coast of Muhumaa is bordered by smaller and bigger bluffs.
+The north-eastern coast of Muhumaa is bordered by various bluffs.

-Üügu bluff, which is about 300 m long, is the most representative of them.
-The bluff is located somewhat inland from the shore but the sea has had a crushing effect on it in the course of the past millennia and has hollowed out the slate in some places to create cave-like basins.
+Üügu bluff, which is about 300 m long, is the premier example among them.
+The bluff is located somewhat inland from the shore but the sea has had a long enduring effect on it over the past millennia and has hollowed out the slate in some places, creating cave-like basins.

-Good to know: the Üügu bluff is the largest and most attractive of Muhu’s bluffs.
-Before the First World War, dolomite was quarried from the Üügu bluff – this has had a somewhat negative effect on the appearance of the bluff.
+Interesting Fact: The Üügu bluff is the largest and most attractive of Muhu’s bluffs.
+Before the First World War, dolomite was quarried from the Üügu bluff, which has had a somewhat negative effect on the bluff's appearance.